 Service Choreography: Event-Driven Distributed Workflows

-Learn service choreography patterns for building distributed workflows through events, sagas with choreography, and when to prefer events over orchestration.
+Learn service choreography patterns for distributed workflows through events, sagas with choreography, and when to prefer events over orchestration.

 Service Choreography: Event-Driven Distributed Workflows